 As a result, 1 in 3 girls between 15 and 19 in RACCN is already a mother or pregnant with their first child.

 Plan International’s ‘Counting the Invisible’ report highlights that governments will not end the abuse facing millions of girls, including those in Josefina’s community, without better statistics on their lives.

-Join the movement for girls' rights Currently no statistics show how many indigenous girls drop out of school due to early marriage, pregnancy or sexual violence.
+Currently no statistics show how many indigenous girls drop out of school due to early marriage, pregnancy or sexual violence.
 These girls are invisible to their government and even more vulnerable as a result.